danigiro/ctprob/simsetup/README.md

 - rboot_scores_oct.R: optimal cross-temporal reconciliation

 #### analisys folder
-Script to evaluate the covariance matrix and make some plot presneted in the paper
+Script to evaluate the covariance matrix and make some plot.